Whale Watching St Lucia, South Africa

 For more amazing Humpback Whale Facts

-Whale Watching from St Lucia, has fast become one of the top attractions while in the area during the winter months.
+Whale Watching from St Lucia & Cape Vidal (iSimangaliso Wetland Park), has fast become one of the top attractions while in the area during the winter months.
 The coastline of St Lucia is pristine and also offers sightings of the second highest vegetated dunes in the world second to Australia.
-The warmer sub tropical waters year round attracts the Humpback whales during their migration.
-Primary reason for the Humpback Whales being in the area is to calf.
+The warmer subtropical waters year round attracts the Humpback whales during their migration.
+The Primary reason for the Humpback Whales being in the area is to calf.

 St Lucia was awarded world heritage status in 1999 by (Unesco).
 The area has since grown in popularity by both national and international travelers.
 The area is truly a wildlife paradise with Hippos wandering the streets at night.
-It is estimated that their are approximately 800 hippos in the area one of the largest free roaming Hippo populations in South Africa.
+It is estimated that there are approximately 800 hippos in the area one of the largest free-roaming Hippo populations in South Africa.

 1200 Nile Crocodiles might we say reside in the area as well.
 You will undoubtedly be delighted to visit St Lucia should you be interested in witnessing wildlife.
 Traveling from St Lucia to the world acclaimed Hluhluwe-Imfolozi Park is a mere 54 km away home to the African Big 5 and many more species that roam freely.
 Should you be interested in visiting then why not have a look at one of the numerous overnight safari packages available.